secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - Version: Contains version in the format defined in {{version}}
 - PolicyIssueDate: Date at which the Secure Crypto Config was published in the format: YYYY-MM-DD
 - Expiry: Date at which the Secure Crypto Config expires in the format: YYYY-MM-DD
-- Usage: Contains an array of all cryptographic use cases defined in {{cryptoCase}}.
+- Usage: Contains an array of objects for each cryptographic use case defined in {{cryptoCase}}.
-- For each cryptographic use case, usually at least two as described in {{consensus}}, agreed upon algorithms with necessary parameters are included.
-Each of these algorithms with its parameters is specified with its unique identification name defined in an Secure Crypto Config IANA registry.
+- For each cryptographic use case, at least two agreed upon algorithms (see {{consensus}}) with necessary parameters are included.
+  Each of these algorithms with its parameters is specified with its unique identification name defined in a IANA registry used by the Secure Crypto Config see {{registries}}.

-This format allows custom algorithm/parameter selections both by overwriting use cases completely or by adding only specific algorithm identifiers.
+This format allows custom algorithm/parameter definitions both by overwriting use cases completely or by adding only specific algorithm identifiers via custom configurations.

 ## Human readable format {#humanReadableFormat}

-- [ ] TODO look through

-There should also be a human readable format on a webpage derived from the source format.
-This format must not be cryptographically protected but should be generated automatically from the source format.
-For a good human readability the content of the source format is presented in form of a table showing the cryptographic use case and its proposed algorithms.
-There is one table for each defined security level.
-Such a table for one security level could be presented on a webpage like shown in {{example}}.
+The Secure Crypto Config can not only be used in an automatic way, but also provide the cryptography algorithms and parameters for humans.
+The human readable format must be derived from the JSON-files both to protect from copy-paste-errors and to validate the cryptographic signatures.
+Yet, the human readable format or publication page itself must not be cryptographically protected.
+There should be one accessible resource, e.g. a webpage, where the source format (JSON-files) are automatically used for displaying them in appropriate ways (e.g. tables with various sorting and searching options).

 ## Official Secure Crypto Config Repository